This post was updated on August 8, 2022.

-Qualified leads “funnel” down through the sales process, so the funnel narrows as the number of qualified leads drop.
+Qualified leads “funnel” down through the sales process, so the funnel narrows as the number of qualified leads drops.
 At the bottom of the sales funnel are the successfully converted customers.

-A sales pipeline looks at the steps a business takes throughout the sales process; the sales funnel looks at the numbers of people who complete the customer journey.
+A sales pipeline looks at the steps a business takes throughout the sales process—the sales funnel looks at the number of people who complete the customer journey.

 What are the stages of a pipeline?